Tag Archive for: shockwave

 Research is still being done to evaluate the full effectiveness of shockwave therapy – but so far we are seeing really good results for persistent, chronic conditions such as plantar fasciitis, tennis elbow, patellar tendonitis (runner’s knee), and shoulder tendonitis.
 Anytime you have a chronic condition involving tendonitis, the treatment protocol required to get true healing and rehabilitation is highly specific and generally takes 7-9 months.
 You also want to avoid things like ice and anti-inflammatories because it impedes the healing process.
 This can be hard for a lot of folks since chronic tendonitis tends to be painful.
 This is one of the reasons I love Shockwave Therapy.
 It not only enhances the healing process of tendons and other soft tissue – but it helps to relieve pain at the same time.

-Ok – now that you know a little bit more about Shockwave Therapy.
+Ok – now that you know a little bit more about Regenerative Shockwave Therapy.
 Is this a treatment you should consider for yourself?

 Have you been suffering from a chronic or persistent soft tissue injury or tendonitis?
 Are the treatments you’re currently trying not quite getting you back to 100% as fast as you’d like?
 Then this might be something valuable to add into the mix.
 It could very well be the missing link needed to give your soft tissue healing the boost required to get you over the hump you’re currently at.